symbolic-kg/PyClause/README.md

 speaks(X,english) <= lives(X,london)

 ```

-PyClause is maintained by the groups that developed the rule miners [AMIE](https://github.com/dig-team/amie) and [AnyBURL](https://web.informatik.uni-mannheim.de/AnyBURL/).
+PyClause provides a wide range of rule application functionalities such as query answering and triple scoring.
+Rules from any system can be used as long as their syntax aligns.
+PyClause also provides wrappers to directly use and configure the rule miners [AMIE](https://github.com/dig-team/amie) and [AnyBURL](https://web.informatik.uni-mannheim.de/AnyBURL/) from Python.

-## Documentation
+## Documentation and Examples
-Documentation of library and features as well as **data** downloads can be found [here](https://pyclause.readthedocs.io/en/latest/index.html). <br>
+Documentation of the library and all features, rule syntax, data downloads, and a tutorial about rules can be found [here](https://pyclause.readthedocs.io/en/latest/index.html). <br>
-All usable default options for the configuration files can be found in [clause/config-default.yaml](clause/config-default.yaml)
+All usable default options for the configuration files can be found in [clause/config-default.yaml](clause/config-default.yaml) <br>
+We provide runnable examples in [examples](examples/). <br>

 ## Installation
 PyClause only uses a few lightweight Python dependencies and runs under Windows and Linux systems.
 Linux users need to have a c++ (14) compiler installed.
 Windows users need to have C++ build tools installed.
 PyClause requires Microsoft Visual C++ 14.0 or newer. <br>